Joan Bennett c. 1940s (left) and Rita Hayworth in Gilda, 1946

 Joan Crawford looks very sexy and refined in this dress, and it shows off her figure to the best advantage.

-You just cannot talk about 1940s fashion without mentioning the incredible some of the incredible dresses that Rita Hayworth wears in the iconic 1946 film Gilda.
+You just cannot talk about 1940s fashion without mentioning some of the incredible dresses that Rita Hayworth wears in the iconic 1946 film Gilda.

 Besides the killer vintage fashion, it’s no wonder that this classic sensual drama always tops the list of the best 1940s film noirs.